God is a polyglot:

 God doesn’t define sin to condemn us …

-But to warn us about what harms and destroys.
+But to warn us, because He loves us, about what can harm and destroy us.

 Affirm true liberty, which is the freedom to pursue virtue …